|

 is arguably the father of modern earth-sheltered architecture.

-He has done more to promote gentle building, energy conservation,
+He did more to promote gentle building, energy conservation,

 and treading lightly on this earth, than any other proponent